castorini/anserini/docs/regressions-disk12.md

 # Anserini: Regressions for [TIPSTER Disks 1 &amp; 2](https://catalog.ldc.upenn.edu/LDC93T3A)

-This page describes regressions for ad hoc topics from the early TRECs, which use [TIPSTER Disks 1 &amp; 2](https://catalog.ldc.upenn.edu/LDC93T3A).
+This page describes regressions for ad hoc topics from TREC 1-3, which use [TIPSTER Disks 1 &amp; 2](https://catalog.ldc.upenn.edu/LDC93T3A).
 The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/disk12.yaml).
 Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/disk12.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.